 Quickly in this case was a relative term.
 The conversation with the answering service and transmission of the message through email could take 5 minutes or more in and of itself.
 If you’re the customer waiting for your car, that can feel like a lifetime.

 One of the first things Michael Asmussen, Service Operations Manager at U-tron wanted to do when he joined the company was to reduce the customer’s wait time.
 Texting was the obvious channel.
 Given that 80% of calls have been deflected to SMS, it appears to have been the right choice.

 U-tron is a small, growing international company.
 There are between 15 to 20 technicians worldwide who handle approximately 5 inquiries a day in addition to monitoring and maintaining the complex equipment in the garages.

 When the team looked for solutions it was important that the messaging platform was enabled across various channels like WhatsApp and SMS.
 Quiq was an obvious winner there.
-Quiq’s support of SMS, web chat, WhatsApp, Google’s Business Messages, and Apple Business Chat meant that messaging could work in the US and elsewhere.
+Quiq’s support of SMS, web chat, WhatsApp, Google’s Business Messages, and Apple Messages for Business meant that messaging could work in the US and elsewhere.